nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * executes user commands using the `Logic` component.
 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* depends on some classes in the `Model` component, as it displays `Friend` and `Game` objects residing in the `Model`.

 **Component Structure**

 ![Structure of the UI Component](images/UiClassDiagram.png)
 ![Inheritance from UiPart](images/UiClassDiagramUiPart.png)

+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `FriendListPanel`, `GameListPanel`.
+These parts are always being shown in `MainWindow`.

+Depending on the state of the application, certain parts of the UI are shown and hidden in the `MainWindow`, e.g.
+`FriendMainCardTable`,`FriendSchedulePanel`, `GameMainCardTable`.

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 ### 3.3 Logic component